oracle-livelabs/security/database/advanced/avdf/avdf_v5.2.md

     - Remember the **Activation Key** we saw above and paste the key when prompted
     - Attention, because the Activation Key is enter like a password, it won't show on the screen!

-8. Then, we will verify that the dbsec-lab host has been properly registered and is activated with Audit Vault
+7. As a final step, we will verify that the dbsec-lab host has been properly registered and is activated with Audit Vault

     ````
     <copy>./avs_show_host.sh</copy>